 2 – Be Realistic & Make a Plan

 Another important factor in devising your New Year’s fitness goals is to be realistic.
 Often times when we are excited about making life changes, we put extra enthusiasm behind our plans.
 Sadly, those enthusiastic goals are often impractical goals that can lead to failure.
 When determining your fitness goals, make them S.M.A.R.T. goals.
 For example, a goal to lose 10 pounds by Easter is both reasonable and achievable, as is running a 5K by Tax Day.
 A goal to complete a marathon by that same day is neither reasonable nor achievable, and quite frankly, could be potentially unsafe for a newbie runner.
 When planning out your goals, start slow, develop a solid foundation of fitness, and then build on that foundation as you go.

 3 – Question Your Motives

-Steady gym visits can help you achieve and/or maintain a great figure, but superficial goals may lose their appeal after countless weeks of diet and exercise.
+Steady gym visits or at-home workouts can help you achieve and/or maintain a great figure, but superficial goals may lose their appeal after countless weeks of diet and exercise.
 Instead of developing a fitness goal around looking good, try framing it around a path to health and happiness.
 Regular exercise has many benefits, including boosting overall energy and increasing your mood and happiness.
 By bringing some deeper intentions into your fitness goals, you’ll bring an inner motivation that will make all the difference in sticking with it.